snowplow-incubator/snowplow-event-generator/README.md

 unstuctEventCount = 140
 ```

-All fields in the configuration file are optional:
+Aside from "output" configuration, all fields in the configuration file are optional:

 ```